marcy-terui/lamvery/README.md

 - `-p` or `--publish`
 This option only needed by `deploy` command.
 Publish the version as an atomic operation.

+- `-k` or `--keep-empty-events`
+This option only needed by `events` command.
+Keep the empty CloudWatch Event Rule that does not have CloudWatch Event Target.

 - `-s` or `--store`
 This option only needed by `encrypt` command.